-Captain Locklair said the four children lived in the mobile home, located on Depot Street in Hartsville, that was ravaged by fire on the afternoon of Wednesday, April 24.
+Captain Locklair said the four children lived in the mobile home, located on Depot Street in Hartsville, that was ravaged by fire Wednesday afternoon.
 The mother of the children was in the front yard when firefighters arrived.

-The autopsies showed all four children died of smoke inhalation.
+The autopsies scheduled for Thursday in Newberry showed all four children died of smoke inhalation.
 Mayor Pennington, who is also a volunteer firefighter and was on scene, confirmed to WMBF News that the siblings were found huddling together in a closet inside the home.